 • Paint or wallpaper

 Doing the work makes sense if you are able to do it.
-Check with local dealers in these products though, to see if they deliver or will install for a small fee.
+Check with local dealers in these Leads though, to see if they deliver or will install for a small fee.
 For example, floor covering dealers routinely include installation for little or no extra cost.

 Add up all the materials and labor required to finish your home to compare shell costs and the costs of actual materials you will include in your home, in order to learn how much money you will save over the cost of a home completed by a contractor.